MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 midfieldr helps you refine and shape your data in these areas:

 - *Programs.*   Collect 6-digit program codes.
-- *Records.*   Credibly subset source data and refine the population to suit your study.
+- *Records.*   Credibly subset source data and refine the population.
 - *Blocs.*   Construct group of records for computing metrics.

 This document introduces you to midfieldr’s basic set of tools.